LINOSNCHENA/JAVA_PhoneBook_Logs/README.md

 ## COMMANDS TO EXECUTE BUILD
 ==============================

-Update USERNAME for the database table/database
+Update USERNAME/PASSWORD for the database table\
-Update PASSWORD for the database table/database in file in resources/database.properties
+Database table/database is found in file located in resources/database.properties

 ```
 mvn clean install -X